teamcfadvance/BlogCFC5/install/readme.txt

  * Fixed title column to getEntries() query when returning an empty query--which is need for spryproxy.cfm to not throw errors when getting the related entries
  * Added cacheLink() function
  * Added code so that the saveEntry() updates the entry's link cache
+ * Fixed issue in retrieving of entries where the value of params.releasedonly is assumed true if it exists

 /org/camden/blog/utils.cfc
  * Added htmlToPlainText() method which is a utility helper for removing HTML from plain text e-mails--this is used to clean up the title of a blog entry be replacing entities so the subject in e-mails appears cleaner